 62.001 Bee Moth larva with a second just visible top right in a partially opened cocoon.
 The cocoons from the nest box pictured above were retrieved and taken back to rear through, many of which contained over wintering larvae.

-62.001 Bee Moth male on the house wall, July 10th 06.
+62.001 Bee Moth male on my house wall at Skircoat Green, July 10th 06.

-62.029 Dotted Oak Knot-horn (Phycita roborella) to MV light at Hollin Hall, Hardcastle Crags on July 27th 2022.
+62.029 Oak Knot-horn (Phycita roborella) to MV light at Hollin Hall, Hardcastle Crags on July 27th 2022.

-62.035 Grey Knot-horn (Acrobasis advenella) larva originally found on Blackthorn but refused to eat this in captivity and is now feeding on its stated foodplant Hawthorn.
+62.035 Hawthorn Knot-horn (Acrobasis advenella) larva originally found on Blackthorn but refused to eat this in captivity and is now feeding on its stated foodplant Hawthorn.
 It was collected from Park Wood Crematorium, May 7th 2018.

 62.042 Thistle Ermine to MV light at Cromwell Bottom, June 2nd 2018.
 More coarsely and sparsely spotted than other micro "ermines".

-62.048 Ash-bark Knot-horn (Euzophera pinguis) to MV light at my new place in Luddenden foot on July 20th 2022.
+62.048 Ash-bark Knot-horn (Euzophera pinguis) to MV light in my garden in Luddenden foot on July 20th 2022.

 The slide preparation is pictured below.